Smoothing Meets Perturbation: Unified and Tight Analysis for Nonconvex-Concave Minimax Optimization: Introduction

+Beyond the improvement in iteration complexity, the perturbation component in \emph{Perturbed Smoothed GDA} also enables us to establish an asymptotic convergence result, i.e., we show that \emph{Perturbed Smoothed GDA} converges to 0-GS when its iteration number goes to infinity.
+Such an asymptotic convergence result is not available for \emph{Smoothed GDA} under the current analysis.

-Importantly, the smoothing–perturbation synergy is structural and not restricted to single-loop methods.
-We show that their synergistic effect extends to double-loop methods.
-We combine dual perturbation and smoothing in our proposed double-loop algorithm \emph{Perturbed Smoothed FOAM}.
-Within the inner SC–SC subproblem, we employ \emph{FOAM}, an optimal single-loop first-order method developed in \citet{kovalev2022first}, instead of GDA.
-This method achieves iteration complexities $\cO(\epsilon^{-2.5}\log(\frac{1}{\epsilon}))$ for $\epsilon$-GS and $\cO(\epsilon^{-3}\log(\tfrac{1}{\epsilon}))$ for $\epsilon$-OS.
-In comparison, most existing multi-loop methods attain weaker guarantees or rely on more involved triple-loop constructions to obtain their rates \citep{nouiehed2019solving,thekumparampil2019efficient,lin2020near,kong2021accelerated,zhao2024primal}.
-A recent double-loop method proposed in \citet{lu2026solving} achieves the rate $\cO(\epsilon^{-2.5}\log(\tfrac{1}{\epsilon}))$ for $\epsilon$-GS.
-Our result matches this best-known rate for $\epsilon$-GS while also attaining the improved rate for $\epsilon$-OS among all methods for NC–C minimax problems, without introducing additional nested loops.
+Importantly, the smoothing-perturbation synergy is structural and is not restricted to single-loop methods.
+Building on the same principle, we propose a double-loop first-order algorithm, \emph{Perturbed Smoothed FOAM}, that combines dual perturbation and smoothing within a multi-loop framework.
+This combination transforms the original NC-C problem into a sequence of strongly convex-strongly concave (SC-SC) subproblems, thereby enabling the use of optimal first-order methods within each iteration.
+In particular, we employ \emph{FOAM} \citep{kovalev2022first} as an efficient inner solver, although the improvement does not rely on a specific choice of solver.
+Our algorithm achieves iteration complexities $\cO(\epsilon^{-2.5}\log(\frac{1}{\epsilon}))$ for $\epsilon$-GS and $\cO(\epsilon^{-3}\log(\tfrac{1}{\epsilon}))$ for $\epsilon$-OS.
+In comparison, most existing multi-loop methods either attain weaker guarantees or rely on more involved triple-loop constructions to obtain their rates \citep{nouiehed2019solving,thekumparampil2019efficient,lin2020near,kong2021accelerated,zhao2024primal}.
+A recent double-loop method proposed in \citep{lu2026solving} achieves the rate $\cO(\epsilon^{-2.5}\log(\tfrac{1}{\epsilon}))$ for $\epsilon$-GS, but does not provide a corresponding guarantee for $\epsilon$-OS.
+Thus, \emph{Perturbed Smoothed FOAM} matches the best-known complexity for $\epsilon$-GS while improving the state-of-the-art complexity for $\epsilon$-OS among first-order methods~\citep{zhang2025avoid}.